 Responding to change over following a plan

-When market is evolving and competitors are catching up fast, it’s time for you to change faster.
+An evolving market with increased competitor’s pressure, will bring you evidence that it’s time to change faster.
 Define and create a bunch of evidences and be able to communicate them.
 The important point is to create an urgency around why the change is needed.

-Establish a vision by asking how it will look like and what they want to achieve once they’ve gone through this change process.
-This will help to come up with the vision and create the strategy for achieving change.
+Establish a vision : what should it look like and what do we want to achieve with this transformation.
+The vision will help to create a strategy for achieving change.

 Keep going, keep pushing and recognize the team that made the improvements by supporting the effort they made to make it possible and reinforce good behaviours they are doing.